 The bondsman may ask for collateral to ensure payment or that the defendant will appear in court.
 Collateral examples are assets like your home or gold.
 Don’t worry, the bondsman will return it to you once the case is over.

 Advantages and disadvantages if you co-sign a bail bond

 Despite the overwhelming responsibilities, there are some co-signing advantages.
 The biggest advantage is getting your beloved out of jail.
 Besides, most bail bonds company asks you to pay only 10% of the bail amount while co-signing.
 So you do save lots of money.

-Factors to keep in mind before co-signing
+Factors to keep in mind before you co-sign a bail bond

 It’s not enough to know its related pros and cons.
 There are a few things you need to know before co-signing.